cyberjunky/home-assistant-fireservicerota/README.md

 ## Installation

-- Copy directory `custom_components/brandweerrooster` to your `<config dir>/custom_components` directory.
+- Copy directory `custom_components/fireservicerota` to your `<config dir>/custom_components` directory.
 - Restart Home-Assistant.
-- Goto Configuration -> Integrations, search for and add BrandweerRooster.
+- Goto Configuration -> Integrations, search for FireServiceRota and complete account data.

-NOTE: You need for account for BrandweerRooster.nl or FireServiceRota.co.uk which is an availability, scheduling and dispatching system for firefighters.
+NOTE: You need for account for BrandweerRooster.nl or FireServiceRota.co.uk which are availability, scheduling and dispatching systems for firefighters.

 NOTE: This is still work in progress, some issues and features need to be implemented.

-TODO:
-- Update entities in realtime (force device state update)
-- Handle Oauth token refresh
-- Reconnect websocket when connection is dropped

-## BrandweerRooster / FireServiceRota Dashboard
+## FireServiceRota / BrandweerRooster Dashboard

-This is my experimental config for BWR related sensors, switches etc.
+This is my experimental config for related sensors, switches etc.

-If you want to have browser audio player, and screen control you need to nstall browser_mod integration (for example via HACS)
+If you want to have your browser to function as audio player, and have screen control you need to install the 'browser_mod' integration (via HACS)

-Set the device alias to your media player id.
+Set the device alias below to match your media player id.

-You also need these plugin for lovelace (HACS is again your friend)
+You also need to install the following plugin for lovelace (HACS is again your friend)
 - 'custom:layout-card'
 - 'custom:bignumber-card'
 - 'custom:vertical-stack-in-card'
 - 'custom:home-feed-card'

-If you have a better layout without the custom plugin, please let me know.
+If you have a better layout without/or less custom plugins, please let me know.

 ```
 browser_mod:
   devices:
-    3184e47f_bac9b576:
+    3184e47f_bac9b576:  # <--- change this
       name: bwr-nesthub

 sensor: